-Aristotle, who is the legendary Greek philosopher had said it long back that ‘‘Man is by nature a social animal.”
+Aristotle, who is the legendary Greek philosopher said it long ago that ‘‘Man is by nature a social animal.”
 So, we humans value friendship and relationship a lot in our lives.
 Being in the company of our friends and family gives us comfort and makes us feel safe and loved.

 Separation anxiety in children

 Separation anxiety in its basic form is fear or sadness that comes when someone you love is temporarily leaving where you are.